hollosipeti/EspHoMatrix-64x8/README.md

 ![default screens](media/default_display.gif)

+# CHANGES TO THE ORIGINAL EspHoMaTriXv2 CODE:
 ## MODIFICATIONS:

 - I MOVED GAUGE TO RIGHT SIDE
 - I MOVED THE INDICATORS LEFT TO THE GAUGE.
 THE SIZE OF THE INDICATORS CAN BE BETWEEN 1-3.
+- CHANGE BOOT SCREEN

 The GAUGE has moved to the right edge.
 It does not interfere with the text, icons or indicators.
 The indicators will appear in front of the gauge.
 All indicators (that I left) are enabled.
 The rightmost indicators do not interfere with the text display at all.